NebulousLabs/Sia-UI/doc/Developers.md

 Lastly, the 'dependencies' folder contains anything that are not a part of the project, but that it needs to use.
 Currently this is only siad.

+## Packaging Sia-UI

+There is a Makefile that contains some packaging scripts.
+Run `make package` to package Sia.
+You will need to have the primary Sia project in your GOPATH, and you will need to have run `make xc` from that project.
+Running `make package` will grab the packaged binaries from the 'Sia' repo and use them to package the Sia-UI.